MStylesMS/ParadoxFX/ImageSwitcher_Functional_Spec.md

 - **Heartbeat:**
   - Periodically publishes a heartbeat message to a configured topic.

-### 4. Configuration (using single pxfx.ini file)
+### 4. Configuration (using single pfx.ini file)

-All device configurations are stored in a single `pxfx.ini` file using section-based format:
+All device configurations are stored in a single `pfx.ini` file using section-based format:

 - Single INI file contains all device types (screens, lights, relays)
 - Each device gets its own section in brackets